panozzaj/recipes/holiday-red-cabbage.markdown

+# Holiday red cabbage

+This is a nice wintry side dish

 - 1 head of red cabbage, core removed, chopped thinly
 - cranberries - enough to cover bottom of big pot (roughly 1 lb) - might have used more next time
 - orange juice (good amount)